CSCfi/csc-user-guide/FAQ.md

 * This will start a web server on your computer listening on port 8000.
 Go to the url [http://127.0.0.1:8000/](http://127.0.0.1:8000/) or [http://localhost:8000/](http://localhost:8000/) with your browser to get a preview of the documentation.
 * Note, some parts of the website will not be properly formatted in a local build, for example the What's new section, as there are some scripts that are automatically run only when the commits are pushed.
-* To speed up the loading of a page you've changed, start the MkDocs server with the `--dirtyreload` flag.
+* To speed up the reloading of a page you've changed, start the MkDocs server with the `--dirtyreload` flag.
 (Mind the warning about "a 'dirty' build being performed" that will "likely lead to inaccurate navigation and other links [...]".):

 ```bash
 mkdocs serve --dirtyreload